openconfig/featureprofiles/feature/experimental/p4rt/tests/p4rt_election/README.md

             client.
         6. Verify new client's stream terminates with `google.rpc.INVALID_ARGUMENT`.
+    *   Zero Election
+        1. Connect a single P4RT client with an election ID (high: 0, low: 0).
+        2. Verify that the client is able to read and not write.
     *   Long Evolution
         1. Connect five P4RT clients to the same device_id with election_id's
             1,2,3,4,5